br93/br93/README.md

 ### Hi there 👋

-:telescope:  I'm currently a student pursuing my Bachelor of Information Systems
+:telescope:  I'm an Information System student.
+Programming and Linux enthusiast

 ### Languages and Tools:
 <p>